quarkly/community-kit/preview/docs/PayPalDonateButton.md

 1. Add the component to the page
 2. Specify `Your PayPal ID or email`
 3. Add the `Tracking ID` and `Product or service price`
-4. See how it works in the preview mode
+4. See how it works on the published site

+**Attention:** the form submission and redirect to PayPal are available only on the published site.

 ## 🧩 Components and Props